 Information on Churches is listed under the heading of CHURCHES, and then by denomination and name.
 Information on individuals is sketchy in these files, but it can be worthwhile to check them.
 The file for St. Joseph Catholic Church, for example, includes an annual statement from 1903 with a list of members.

 The family historian might be interested to know what organizations his ancestor belonged to.
 These materials are organized under the heading GROUPS in file cabinets in the local history room.
 The library owns some directories published by local clubs and associations.
 These are stored in the metal cabinet.

 The Woman’s Club of Wilmette directories, for example, date from 1913-1915, 1922-1965, 1972.
 The Wilmette Garden Club directories date from the 1940s.

-The State of Illinois Death Index covers the years 1916-1950.
+The Illinois State Death Archives has Illinois Death Certificates covering the years 1916-1950.
+The Archives also has the Illinois Statewide Death Index, Pre-1916.
 Death dates may also be found in the Social Security Death Index.
 An online version of this index is available in the Library through the Ancestry Database.
 The Wilmette Historical Museum has a collection of death records for early local residents.
 Also see the Obituary section below.